‘Helping the Helpers’

 Constable Brad Cameron & Sara Jane Cameron

 We are thrilled and honoured to have Constable Brad Cameron and his wife Sara Jane to be part of our first ever Spouses Discussion Panel.
-They will be sharing the stage with two other couples who will be announced soon.

 This is an exciting initiative incorporated into our agenda this year based on feedback from previous years.
 This sharing of lived experiences as couples through their family’s journey through OSI and PTSD injuries will provide valuable information for other First Responders and allied Frontline Professionals and their families.